Cleaning Tips, Guides & Resources

 1. Over-the-Phone Price Switches

 This happens way more often than most renters realise.
-It starts with a phone conversation wherein the scammer will discuss some details of the service and perhaps, offer a ‘special deal’ or discount that’s too hard to resist.
+It starts with a phone conversation wherein the scammer will discuss some details of the service and perhaps, offer a ‘special deal’ or discount that makes the service unbelievably cheap when compared with other companies in the Sydney market.
 There is typically no guarantee provided, at least not one that’s given in writing.

 From there, it can go one of two ways — either before or after the service, the final bill ends up higher than what was originally quoted.
 The increase can range anywhere from 20% to 50% of the initial cost, depending on how dishonest the individual’s or company’s intentions are.
 They will try to justify this with undisclosed “applicable charges,” claiming that extra work was required that wasn’t covered in the original service.